 Our product sales are impacted by general economic conditions, which affect the demand for our products, the demand for optional features, the availability of credit for our dealers and retail consumers, and overall consumer confidence.
 Consumer spending, especially purchases of discretionary items, tends to decline during recessionary periods and tends to increase during expansionary periods.
 The recreational boating industry, which was adversely affected by the economic downturn in 2008 and 2009, has had a sustained recovery period since 2010.
-In 2017, domestic sales of new recreational powerboat increased by 10.1% compared to 2016, and sales increased 14.8% in 2016 compared to 2015.
-We have continued to hold the number one market share position, based on unit volume, in the United States among manufacturers of performance sport boats for each calendar year since 2010 including 2017.
-We have grown our U.S. market share in this category through our Malibu and Axis brands from 24.5% in 2010 to 32.6% in 2017.
+In 2018, domestic sales of new recreational powerboat increased by 10.4% compared to 2017, and sales increased 10.1% in 2017 compared to 2016.
+In 2019 domestic sales of new recreational powerboats have decreased.
+Notwithstanding this decrease in domestic sales, we believe we are well positioned strategically in the recreational powerboat market with brands targeted at markets where there is still growth.
+We have continued to hold the number one market share position, based on unit volume, in the United States among manufacturers of performance sport boats for each calendar year since 2010 including 2018.
+We have grown our U.S. market share in this category through our Malibu and Axis brands from 24.5% in 2010 to 31.3% in 2018.
 Furthermore, we also continue to hold the number one market share position in the 24'-29' segment of the sterndrive boat category, through our Cobalt brand.
-Since 2010, Cobalt has expanded its market share in this segment from 14.2% in 2010 to 32.1% in 2017.
+Since 2010, Cobalt has expanded its market share in this segment from 14.2% in 2010 to 32.3% in 2018.
+With our Pursuit brand we hold the number two market share position in the offshore boat category during 2018.
+Since 2010, Pursuit has expanded its market share in this segment from 17.7% in 2010 to 19.0% in 2018.